 The closing moments feel very meaningful as Sinestro finds a way to deal internally with the traitor and as one might expect it’s not quite what one might expect.
 Tactically speaking his decision is brilliant as it props Sinestro up in the minds of his followers while preserving one of his greatest assets.
 The complex relationship between Sinestro and Lyssa Drak gets another layer of depth and their dynamics continues to be one of the things I like best about this series.
 Bunn and Walker also give us a closing image that many have felt was a little overdue but personally I feel is timed perfectly as it shows Sinestro in another light at a time when he’s set to emerge as the most powerful he’s ever been.

 Sinestro #13 sets the stage for a new era for Sinestro and his band of Fear Lanterns as they situate themselves in a position to set up shop with no one poised to challenge them.
 For the first time Sinestro appears ready to take center stage as he sets out to impose his form of order on an unsuspecting universe.
 This issue brings several plot threads to a satisfactory close while providing some key character moments as well.
-Four out of five lanterns.
+Eight out of ten lanterns.